shidi1985/academic-kickstart/content/home/projects.md

 +++
 [Journal Papers]

-[J] M. Kamruzzaman, J. Duan, D. Shi, and M. Benidris, “A Deep Reinforcement Learning-based Multi-agent Framework to Enhance Power System Resilience using Shunt Resources,” IEEE Transactions on Power Systems, 2021.
+[J1] M. Kamruzzaman, J. Duan, D. Shi, and M. Benidris, “A Deep Reinforcement Learning-based Multi-agent Framework to Enhance Power System Resilience using Shunt Resources,” IEEE Transactions on Power Systems, 2021.

 [J2] M. Kamruzzaman, X. Zhang, M. Abdelmalak, D. Shi, and M. Benidris, “A Data-driven Accurate Battery Model to Use in Probabilistic Analysis of Power Systems,” Journal of Energy Storage, 2021.